open-telemetry/opentelemetry-dotnet/README.md

 ## Getting Started

-As an application owner or the library author, you can find the getting started guide and reference documentation at [opentelemetry-dotnet.readthedocs.io](https://opentelemetry-dotnet.readthedocs.io/)
+[Draft] As an application owner or the library author, you can find the getting started guide and reference documentation at [opentelemetry-dotnet.readthedocs.io](https://opentelemetry-dotnet.readthedocs.io/)

 If you are new here, please read the getting started docs: